 Fnv: Characteristic shear stress strength given in Table 13.7

-frv: The greatest shear stress in the characteristic thread area of the bolt under YDKT or GKT load combinations
+frv: The greatest shear stress in the characteristic thread area of the bolt under LRFD or ASD load combinations

 Fyb: Bolt characteristic yield strength